Host Families Needed

 Students succeeding in this program are invited to apply for another career and technical education program in their junior year.
 Sound interesting?
 You can talk with Marie Eddy in the Direction Center or your child’s House Counselor.

 Don’t miss the opportunity to earn college credits while still in high school!
 Juniors and Seniors can enroll in college courses, online or on campus, during the academic year or during the summer.
 The programs available are:

-- Dual Enrollment Program, which is through the State of Vermont and allows students to take 2 tuition- free college courses.
-CCV, Champlain, UVM and Burlington College all have Dual enrollment programs.
+- Dual Enrollment Program, which is through the state of Vermont and allows students to take two tuition- free college courses.
+CCV, Champlain, UVM, and Burlington College all have Dual enrollment programs.